A checklist to enable you to assess the maturity of your organisation's customer vision.

 MyCustomer recently highlighted the growing popularity of the CEM maturity model - a framework created by DHL Global, in collaboration with Ovum, Gallup and the University of Strathclyde, designed to gauge and steer the development of customer experience management programmes.

-Over the coming weeks, five articles will each dissect a different dimension of the CEM maturity model, along with questions that organisations should ask themselves to assess their customer experience maturity and identify any gaps between CX performance and aspiration.
-Also included will be a number of proven measures that companies can take to close any gaps that are identified.
+Across five articles, we dissect a different dimension of the CEM maturity model, along with questions that organisations should ask themselves to assess their customer experience maturity and identify any gaps between CX performance and aspiration.
+Also included are a number of proven measures that companies can take to close any gaps that are identified.

 The maturity model works regardless what business you are in and it is equally insightful for companies that are just embarking on their CEM journey or are already well underway.